 Throughout the assessment centre you will be examined on a score sheet filled in by an assessor.
 Usually one assessor is assigned to each candidate on each exercise, and then they rotate through the day.
 At the end of the day the assessors discuss their opinions with each other to decide on scores.
 Each candidate at the assessment centre will be examined against their individual score sheet and you will not get to see your scores; the assessors often complete it when you are out of the room.
 The score sheet will be matched to the set of competencies the employer is looking for.
-It is essential that you have an idea of what competencies the employer is looking for before you attend the assessment centre, so you know what they are looking for.
-A good way to find out what values or competencies the employer is looking for is to check on their website or the original job posting.
-If you really want to make sure, try asking the company's HR department, although they might not tell you explicitly.

 The original job description is a good place to look for finding out what competencies the employer is scoring you against during the assessment centre.
 Find out what they are and have these in the back of your mind throughout the day.